JustAToaster/CloudSystems_kops_terraform_cluster/README.md

 ## Service

-The service used is a YOLOv5 helmet detection service built with Flask and can be found in [this repository](https://github.com/JustAToaster/helmet_detection_webservice).
+The service used is a YOLOv5 detection and labeling service built with Flask and can be found in [this repository](https://github.com/JustAToaster/labeling_and_detection_webservice).
+A simpler service for just object detection can be found [here](https://github.com/JustAToaster/helmet_detection_webservice).